 Buy it: I Am Malala at Amazon

 Jerry Spinelli’s classic Maniac Magee follows an orphan boy looking for a home in a fictional town in Pennsylvania.
 For his feats of athleticism and fearlessness and his ignorance to the racial boundaries around him, Jeffrey “Maniac” Magee becomes something of a local legend.
 This timeless book is essential reading for learning about social identity and finding your place in the world.

 But it: Maniac Magee at Amazon

 10. Baseball in April and Other Stories by Gary Soto

-Gary Soto uses experiences from his own life as a Mexican American growing up in California as the inspiration for eleven stellar short stories, each describing small moments that showcase bigger themes.
-Crooked teeth, girls with ponytails, embarrassing relatives, and karate class, all are wonderful fabric for Soto to weave the beautiful tapestry that is young Gary’s world.
+Gary Soto uses experiences from his own life as a Mexican American growing up in California as the inspiration for 11 stellar short stories, each describing small moments that showcase bigger themes.
+Crooked teeth, girls with ponytails, embarrassing relatives, and karate class all are wonderful fabric for Soto to weave the beautiful tapestry that is young Gary’s world.

 11. The Secret Garden by Frances Hodgson Burnett

 Fifth graders will enjoy Frances Hodgson Burnett’s classic children’s novel The Secret Garden.
 Mary Lennox is a spoiled orphan sent to live with her uncle at his mansion full of secrets.
 Generations young and old love this book that showcases the true meaning of the word family.